Multivariate Bayesian dynamic modeling for causal prediction: Case Study Analyses

-A first investigation of multivariate structure looks at posterior estimates of correlations across stores for the counterfactual effects.
-The Monte Carlo posterior samples for store-level sales across the evaluation period (March 28, 2021 to July 17, 2021) generate a Monte Carlo estimate of the correlation matrix across stores.
-This reflects dependence structure across stores related to the primary estimand of interest: total sales in each store during the evaluation period if the intervention was never implemented; see Figure~\ref{fig:wave1_cormat} for the heat-map of this correlation matrix.
-While overall correlation levels are rather low, the larger stores (lower numbers) and smaller stores do seem to vary together, with small and slightly negative correlations across store size.
-Positive correlations between stores $i$ and $j$ indicate that when the synthetic version of store $i$ underestimates actual sales, the synthetic version of store $j$ likely also underestimates actual sales.
-The appearance of multiple positive correlations leads to notable impact on uncertainty quantification for the the central question of whether sales across the set of stores improved relative to the counterfactual of no intervention.
-Summing over the set of experimental stores and over the evaluation time period to infer the aggregate effect will have higher uncertainty under a preponderance of positive correlations as we see here and as is detailed below.
+{\bf Aggregate Results.} Monte Carlo posterior samples for store-level sales generate estimates of correlations across stores.
+While inferred correlations are generally low, we find a preponderance of positive values (see Supplement) that lead to notable impact on uncertainty quantification for the the central question of whether sales across the set of stores improved relative to the counterfactual.
+Summing over the set of experimental stores and over the evaluation time period to infer the aggregate effect will have higher uncertainty under a preponderance of positive correlations.

-Figure~\ref{fig:wave1_location_correlations} links pairs of stores and their geographic locations, restricting to cases when the correlation exceeds 0.2 in absolute value.
-Stores close together are often more positively correlated, such as stores 8 and 10.
-The negative correlations could indicate potential cannibalization of sales: one store might increase sales by shifting traffic from a neighboring store.
-However, the negative correlations observed are for quite distant pairs of stores, which makes cannibalization an unlikely explanation.

-MVDLMs implicitly monitor cross-series correlations and the marginal posterior results (the univariate DLMs linked with the multivariate structure) are identical to posteriors constructed by fitting independent, univariate DLMs with the same priors.
-Thus, we can easily, directly explore differences in inferences at the aggregate level that are due explicitly to moving from univariate/independent models to the multivariate setting.
-Figure~\ref{fig:wave1_average_results} shows the average percent lift across stores for each individual model and the BMA estimate.
-The wider 95\% credible intervals are from the MVDLM analysis accounting for dependence across stores.
-The inner intervals are those from the set of univariate models under the assumption of independence across stores.
-The interval estimates are wider when dependence is properly accounted for and, notably, the 95\% CI for the BMA analysis includes 0\% when accounting for dependence but excludes it when assuming independence.